|Things to Do|

 The Hay Creek trail begins directly behind the Visitor Center and is approximately 1.5 miles long and winds through a forested area to the Hay Creek Flowage.
 An observation platform is located on the south shore of the flowage.
 From this view you may see ducks, geese, herons, and osprey which sometimes nest on the osprey platform on the east end of the flowage.

 The Upper Phantom Trail contains four loops totaling 3.7 miles.
-The loops are color coded and a map of the trail system is located at the parking lot on East Refuge Road.
+The loops are color coded and a map of the trail system is located at the parking lot on East Refuge Road just north of the North Fork Dike Road intersection.

 It is best to contact us ahead to see if trails have been groomed and conditions are good for skiing.